A guide to making your travel dreams a beautiful reality

 Balancing travel for free to the dollar value

 The post title stated you could travel the world for free.
-As you see in our examples, we pay for its pieces, such as our flights or rental cars.
+As you can see in our examples, we cover the costs of items such as flights and rental cars.
 Points can be used for free airfare, rental cars, hotels, complimentary breakfast, and even access to evening lounges with free food and drinks.
 Chase allows you to use points for booking tour packages, entry to sites, and other entertainment in the cities you visit.
-The choice is yours, but in our case, we look at the value of the dollars it costs to the points used.
+The choice is yours, but in our case, we consider the value of the dollars it costs to obtain the points used.

 Our best example of this was in Croatia.
 The rental car was just over $400 for two weeks.
 It does not get cheaper than that.
-Though points would cost at the time around 50,000 points, we could not have used our status with Avis or gotten an upgrade.
+Although points would have cost around 50,000 at the time, we could not have used our status with Avis or received an upgrade.
 That is a poor value-to-point ratio when the dollar amount is so low.
 We have many miles on our various airline frequent flyer accounts.
 But since status is essential, we buy to keep our status.
 It is part of the balancing game of point redemption.
 The United and Alaska airline program also allows us to use miles for hotel stays, but the amount of miles needed always seems way too high for the value.
-It pays to study this closely to get the biggest bang for your points and miles.
+It pays to study this closely to get the most out of your points and miles.

-As you can see, paying cash over using points often makes sense.
+As you can see, paying cash often makes more sense than using points.

 Real Numbers Example #5